repairtech/process-whitelist-definitions/README.md

+Hey techs!

-Hey guys - This is the whitelist for RepairTech's new process killer tool.
+This is the whitelist for RepairTech's new process killer tool.
 The tool is meant to kill unnecessary processes before scanning for malware.
 It can whitelist processes based on a bunch of different properties.
 Here's where we need your help!
 We have open-sourced the whitelist on github, and would like your suggestions for more whitelisted items before we release the tool.

 This whitelist includes 4 different properties it can sort by.
 I'll explain how to find each one in a normal application: